sailoog/openplotter-documentation/en/README.md

 * **NMEA 0183 Multiplexer**.
 Multiplex and filter data inputs from any number of serial and network interfaces.
 Send and filter to any number of outputs.
 * **Signal K (beta)**.
 OpenPlotter is ready for [Signal K](http://signalk.org/), the new, free and open source universal marine data exchange.
 * **Inspector**.
 Check the data traffic to avoid conflicts and overlaps between sources.
 * **WiFi Access Point**.
-Share data (NMEA 0183, Signal K, remote desktop) with laptops, tablets and phones onboard.
+Share data (NMEA 0183, Signal K, remote desktop, Internet connection) with laptops, tablets and phones onboard.
 Connect to internet on port through the same device.
 * **Remote Desktop**.
 Access to OpenPlotter desktop from the cockpit through your mobile devices.
 * **SDR-AIS**.
 Receive and decode AIS with cheap DVB-T dongles.
 Calibration tools Included.
 * **Magnetic Variation**.
 Calculate magnetic variation for date and position.